IRA Qualified Charitable Distribution (QCD)

 - Can total up to $100,000 per year.

 - Each spouse may make an IRA QCD of $100,000 per year from his or her own IRA.

 - The College can receive a distribution directly from an IRA in an amount greater than $100,000, but the excess over $100,000 will be treated as a taxable distribution to the donor.
 An offsetting charitable deduction for the excess may be available depending on your circumstances.

 - Any amount used for the IRA life income QCD may count toward this $100K in a given year

 - Are not included in your adjusted gross income for federal income tax purposes on your IRS Form 1040 (no charitable deduction is available, however).

 - Count towards any required minimum distribution for the year from your IRA, if applicable.

-Once your required minimum distributions (RMDs) begin, as you plan for your RMDs for the year, consider using those funds for your annual fund or capital gift to Pomona using the IRA Qualified Charitable Distribution.
+Once your required minimum distributions (RMDs) begin, as you plan for your RMDs for the year, consider using those funds for your annual fund, capital gift or life-income QCD to Pomona using the IRA Qualified Charitable Distribution.